vectara/vectara-docs/www/docs/learn/hybrid-search.md

 consider _both_ neural _and_ Boolean and exact text matching and then to blend the scores of the results of the two different scoring models.
-Users often see best results by setting this lambda value somewhere between `0.01` and `0.1`, and we typically recommend users start experimentation with a `lambda` value of `0.025`.
+Users often see best results by setting this lambda value somewhere between `0.01` and `0.1`, and we typically recommend users start experimentation with a `lexical_interpolation` value of `0.025`.

-## Syntax Interpretation
+## Syntax interpretation

 When interpreting query strings, Vectara treats the following syntax specially.